-Yes, your credit score can go down when you apply for a credit card.
+Your credit score might decrease when you apply for a credit card.
 Every time you apply for a credit card, the card issuers view your credit file, resulting in a hard inquiry on your credit reports.
 One hard inquiry will lower your credit score by 5-10 points.
-Sending in multiple credit card applications in a short period of time may result in dinging your credit score by a lot of points due to multiple hard inquiries.
+Submitting multiple credit card applications in a short time can drop your credit score by many points due to multiple hard inquiries on your credit reports.

 Does my FICO score go lower when I get denied credit?

-Whether you get approved for a credit card or denied, a hard inquiry will still appear on your credit report.
-The inquiry is not based on the decision of your credit card issuer.
-Instead, it is solely based on the fact that a lender checked your profile to see if you qualify for that credit card.
+A hard inquiry will still appear on your credit report whether you get approved for a credit card or denied.
+The inquiry is not based on your credit card issuer’s decision.
+Instead, it is solely based on a lender checking your profile to see if you qualify for that credit card.

-Your FICO score or Vantage Score will then go lower as a result of that hard inquiry in your credit report.
-For this reason, the best way to minimize the impact of a credit card application on your credit score is to apply for the right credit card that you qualify for.
+Your FICO or Vantage Score will decrease due to that hard inquiry in your credit report.
+For this reason, the best way to minimize the impact of a credit card application on your credit score is to apply for the right credit card that you qualify for—submitting fewer credit card applications results in less damage to your credit score.

-You need to make sure that you qualify for the credit card you want and use the right strategies to get approved.
-Even if you will get a hard inquiry, at least your application will be accepted.
+Before you apply for any credit card, ensure you have a good credit score and get pre-qualified to minimize the risk of getting denied.
+You should also shop around to find credit score issuers with lower requirements.
+Even if you get a hard inquiry, your application will be accepted.
 This will prevent you from applying for other credit cards and accumulating multiple hard inquiries on your credit reports.

-Related: How to apply for a credit card and get approved?
+Related: How do you apply for a credit card and get approved?

 How long do hard inquiries stay on your credit report?

 Besides lowering your credit score, a new credit card account will result in a hard inquiry on your credit report.
 Each hard inquiry will knock off a few points from your credit score.
-In addition, a hard inquiry will stay on your credit report for 2 years, but the inquiry will only affect your credit score for one year.
-After two years, the inquiry will automatically fall off your credit reports.
+In addition, a hard inquiry will remain on your credit report for 2 years, although it will only affect your credit score for 12 months.
+After two years, the hard inquiry will automatically fall off your credit reports.

-How to apply for a credit card the right way?
+How to apply for a credit card and get approved?

 - Understand why you need a credit card (shopping, gas, groceries, travel, business, credit building, etc.)